 My skincare regimen has evolved as I have aged.
 The amount of collagen, which provides the elasticity and structure to our skin, drops by 1% per year starting around age 20; meaning that by age 40, 20% of the elasticity that prevents drooping and wrinkling of the skin has been lost.
-Now that I’m approaching age 50, my regimen is more focused on stopping further loss of collagen, preventing the formation of wrinkles, and keeping my skin firm and tight.
+Now that I’m over 50, my regimen is more focused on stopping further loss of collagen, preventing the formation of wrinkles, and keeping my skin firm and tight.
 Remember it is always much easier, less painful, and less expensive to prevent deep wrinkles and sagging skin than to correct the problem.

 Not to sound cliché, but FP Skin products were formulated to be what I always wished that I had available in a skin care line, so I use my own products regularly.
 I start each morning by washing my face with Prep and a Clarisonic brush, then press in Balance with a cotton round to exfoliate, and finish with Restore as my daily moisturizer.
 This 3-step daily routine takes about 2-3 minutes.
 If I’m suffering with hormonal breakouts I use BFF, by FP Skin, throughout the day.
 At night the routine is the same but I will add Unliner, by FP Skin, around my eyes to insure that I wake up looking fresh and rested.
 I also enjoy the signature FP Skin facial twice each month.
 This treatment includes extractions, micro-dermabrasion, micro needling, enzyme peels, LED light therapy, Biologique Recherche Remodeling galvanic micro-current therapy, and CoolLift Cryo with a hyaluronic acid deep moisturizing therapy.
 At age 35, I started a quarterly routine of a deeper fruit acid peel to maintain a smooth texture, and a little Botox at the corner of my eyes and forehead to stop deep wrinkles from forming.